- Consent to Serve Form (2023)

-Nominations are gathered from January to March.
-Elections are held in the late summer, and the winning candidates are announced at the MNA's annual convention each fall.
-Vacancies throughout the year are filled by MNA Board of Director appointments.
-A listing of available positions is provided below along with pertinent information for all candidates regarding policies and procedures.
+Nominations are gathered from January – May.
+Elections are held in the late summer, and the winning candidates are announced at the MNA’s business meeting.

 Call for Member Participation on MNA Committees